aws-samples/aws-fault-injection-simulator-workshop/workshop/content/030_basic_content/050_databases/010_rds_database_reboot/_index.en.md

 {{< img "create-template-2-targets-1.en.png" "Add FIS target" >}}

 On the "Add target" popup enter `FisWorkshopRDSDB` for name and select `aws:rds:db`.
 For "Target method" we will select resources based on the ID.
 Select the `Resource IDs` checkbox.
-Pick the target cluster then Pick `All` from "Selection mode".
+Pick the target RDS instance (Make sure to select the DB identifier of your RDS MySQL Community database, as listed in the [RDS Console](https://console.aws.amazon.com/rds/home?#databases:)) then Pick `All` from "Selection mode".
 Select "Save".

 {{< img "create-template-2-targets-2.en.png" "Edit FIS target" >}}